thorOdinson16/astronaut_health_digital_twin/README.md

 ## BioGears Integration

 BioGears is not part of the main simulation loop.
 The ODE system runs continuously and generates the full physiological trajectory.
-BioGears is invoked **only on discrete stochastic events** to produce high-fidelity cardiovascular snapshots for that event window.
+BioGears is invoked **only on discrete stochastic events** to produce high-fidelity cardiovascular snapshots for that event window, and on a **chronic-stress trigger** when fatigue first crosses 6.0 on the Samn-Perelli scale.

 ### Invocation Flow